dvdlite/middledistance.net/src/site/notes/Welcome.md

 If you are not familiar with digital gardens, think of them as similar to [[Personal Knowledge Management\|Personal Knowledge Management]] (PKM) systems.
 But rather than a personal/private repository everything is public.
 Intentionally public.
 As in [[Learning in Public\|Learning in Public]].
 Others have described this as [[working with the garage door open\|working with the garage door open]].

 As such, you will find this a largely unstructured space.
-Items are interconnected organically rather than chronologically.
-What I am [[focusing on at the moment\|focusing on at the moment]] is subject to change.
+Items are interconnected organically rather than chronologically. [[What I am focusing on at the moment\|What I am focusing on at the moment]] is subject to change.
 Many thoughts and topics may be incomplete, inaccurate, or in a draft state.
 That’s because this space is for me to capture, parse, ponder, and develop my thoughts and projects.

 I hope you, too, are able to find value here.
 You are welcome to follow along and even offer constructive insights if offered respectfully.
 Other digital gardeners have compiled a [[few rules of the road\|few rules of the road]], which I hope you will bear in mind if you choose to participate.